At least one dead, six injured in Dallas after crane crushes parking garage, apartment building

 Breaking News Emails

-A crane collapsed on an apartment building and parking garage in Dallas on Sunday, killing at least one person and injuring six, authorities said.
+A crane collapsed onto an apartment building and parking garage in Dallas on Sunday, killing at least one person and injuring six, authorities said.

-Jason Evans, a spokesman with Dallas Fire-Rescue Department, said five of the wounded were in serious and critical condition.
+Jason Evans, a spokesman for the Dallas Fire-Rescue Department, said five of the wounded were in serious and critical condition.
 A sixth person was hospitalized and released, he said.

 Severe storms were moving through the area at the time, but officials could not yet confirm that the heavy winds were responsible for the collapse.